cyclosm/cyclosm-cartocss-style/CONTRIBUTING.md

 [here](https://tilemill-project.github.io/tilemill/docs/manual/carto/).

+## Generating SVG tiles

+You can generate SVG tiles using the `scripts/render_svg_tile.js` script.
+This can be useful to work on a specific feature without editing the code and rebuilding it at each modification.

+First, you need to install Mapnik and the Node Mapnik bindings.
+If you already have a working Kosmtik, this should be as easy as `cd scripts && npm install mapnik`.

+You can then build the Mapnik XML file for the project using `kosmtik export project.mml --output mapnik.xml` and then call the `scripts/render_svg_tile.js` script to render SVG tiles one by one.

 ## FAQ

 ### What is the difference between `minzoom` / `maxzoom` in `project.mml` and `zoom` filter in `mss` files?